Empire-Strikes-Back/Flula/readme.txt

 - we have one branch - main, we have forks, we have no git tags - our commit hashes define us

+from no forks

+- we come from no fork - we are born

 pull requests

 - we accept github pull requests, but we merge from command line - no programmer names - we are alive, we use --ff or we say 'i am program, i'm accepting changes'